AutomationSolutionz/automationsolutionz.github.io/docs/android-setup.md

 title: Setup android for automation
 ---

+**Setup android for automation** refers to the process of configuring an Android environment to enable automation testing.
+This setup ensures that test scripts can interact with Android devices or emulators to perform automated actions, validate app functionality, and simulate user behavior.

 ## Step 1:

+For Android setup, ensure the machine has at least **16 GB** of **RAM** to prevent potential issues with running Android Studio.

+## Step 2:

-If your computer's username contains a space, the **Android setup** will not work.
+If the computer's username contains spaces, the **Android setup** script will not function properly.

 | Username | Valid? |
 |-------------|-------------------|